KostasValeckas/PyLongslit/docs/flat.rst

 In this step, we want to normalize this spectral response, as we are only interested in the pixel-to-pixel sensitivity of the detector when flat-fielding.

-Firstly, a slice-spectrum is taken from the median flat in the spectral direction.
+First, a slice-spectrum is taken from the median flat in the spectral direction.
-This is analogous as the arc lamp 1d spectrum extraction in the :ref:`wavelength calibration <wavecalib>`.
-The ``"offset_middle_cut"`` and ``"pixel_cut_extension"`` from the wacecalibration parameters can be used to adjust the shape and position of the slice-spectrum (see :ref:`the documentation for line reidentification <line_reidentification>`).
+This is analogous to the arc lamp 1d spectrum extraction in the :ref:`wavelength calibration <wavecalib>`.
+The ``"offset_middle_cut"`` and ``"pixel_cut_extension"`` from the wavelength calibration parameters can be used to adjust the shape and position of the slice-spectrum (see :ref:`the documentation for line reidentification <line_reidentification>`).
-Further, you will have the option to manually crop away any noisy edges that would corrupt later fitting (in the example below from the SDSS_J213510+2728 tutorial data, this would bbe the overscan region with zero counts):
+Further, you will have the option to manually crop away any noisy edges that would corrupt later fitting (in the example below from the SDSS_J213510+2728 tutorial data, this would be the overscan region with zero counts):

 .. image:: pictures/flat_adjust.png
     :width: 100%